Thanks to modern day technology, we could all use a digital detox.

 No more smiling.
-No more dirty talk.
-And definitely no more bedroom eyes.
+No more lovey dovey talk.
+And definitely no more flirting.

-“Hunnie.
+“Babe.
 Hello!!
 Did I say something?
-Why are you so quiet all of a sudden?”
+Why are you quiet all of a sudden?”

-Needless to say, your hubby wasn’t impressed with you answering your cell phone, let alone having a 15 minute telephone conversation with your friend.
+Needless to say, your hubby wasn’t impressed with you answering your cell phone, let alone having a 15 minute telephone conversation during date night.

-Since you’ve been dating for a while, you didn’t think it was a big deal to answer your phone, right?
+Since you’ve been together for a while, you didn’t think it was a big deal to answer your phone.

 It was a harmless phone call and you ended the call as soon as you pulled into the driveway.
 There shouldn’t be anything wrong with a quick catch up call on the way home.